 Bring lens wipes and be willing to share – offer to clean your guide and your boatmate’s sunglasses.

 Six eyes are better than four.
 If your partner or the guide does not see a fish and you do, point it out to them, but do it in a cool, calm manner and not overly excited.

-A bag a beef jerky goes a long way to maintain focus and the guide and your partner will love you for it.
+A bag of beef jerky goes a long way to maintaining focus and the guide and your partner will love you for it.